mkondratek/git-machete-blog-post/blog.md

 ## Take a look at your repository from a new perspective with Git Machete Plugin!

-Git and IntelliJ-based software is currently one of the most important tools in software development.
+Git and IntelliJ-based software are currently one of the most important tools in software development.
 The version control system provided with the JetBrains's IDE products allows performing pretty much all everyday VCS actions directly via the IDE.
 Among the many useful benefits of the provided IDE and VCS integration,